CareFlight: History

+Aviation Authority Compliance

+During its initial operations, CareFlight worked to meet Civil Aviation Safety Authority (CASA) standards.
+There were challenges related to regulatory compliance, typical of new aeromedical operations at the time.
+However, no publicly available CASA reports indicate significant breaches or sanctions against CareFlight (CASA).

+Relationship with LifeSaver Helicopter Service

+CareFlight's entry into the aeromedical sector coincided with the operation of the LifeSaver Helicopter Service by Surf Life Saving Australia.
+While competition for public funding and service contracts existed, no official records or media reports document significant operational conflicts between the two organisations (Surf Life Saving Australia).

+Initial tension with NSW Ambulance

+The integration of CareFlight with NSW Ambulance involved negotiations to establish service protocols.
+While differing operational approaches required alignment, available public records do not detail major disputes or confrontations (NSW Ambulance & Helicopter Rescue by Ken Wishaw).

 CareFlight was founded in Sydney, Australia in May 1986 as an aeromedical charity.
 Its mission is to save lives, speed recovery and serve the community.

 Since conducting their first mission in their sole helicopter, the Squirrel AS350B, in July 1986, CareFlight has grown to include helicopters, turboprop and jet aeroplanes, which fly on both domestic and international missions.
 In 2019, around 7,900 patients were treated by CareFlight.

 Domestic Missions

 CareFlight conducts daily missions across Australia, treating and transferring patients from accident scenes and between hospitals.